Speculative Messaging — Original Design Document

 Forum background: XCMP Design Discussion (Polkadot).

-HRMP stores message payloads on the relay chain, which is expensive (storage + execution).
+HRMP (Horizontal Relay-routed Message Passing) stores message payloads on the relay chain, which is expensive in terms of storage and execution costs.

 Read more...